Skip to content

 Patient and public involvement

 The osteoporosis Research User Group (RUG) at Keele University comprises people with experience of osteoporosis and/or fragility fractures, or carers.
 These RUG members had substantial involvement in a previous study to identify patient and public priorities for research in osteoporosis, which provided the starting point for iFraP.
 Furthermore, the study-specific Patient Advisory Groups (PAG) informed and agreed how public contributors will be involved throughout the iFraP programme at the outset.
-PAG meetings facilitated the development of the iFraP intervention and PAG members specifically commented on the importance of evaluating economic effectiveness of decision support tools and shared decision making interventions16.
-Furthermore, PAG members informed the design of the iFraP randomised controlled trial including choice of outcome measures and piloting questionnaires, although they did not directly inform the methods of economic analysis.
+PAG meetings facilitated the development of the iFraP intervention and PAG members specifically commented on the importance of evaluating economic effectiveness of decision support tools and shared decision making interventions.15 Furthermore, PAG members informed the design of the iFraP randomised controlled trial including choice of outcome measures and piloting questionnaires, although they did not directly inform the methods of economic analysis.
 Future meetings with the PAG will contribute to the analysis and interpretation of the iFraP trial results.

 Comments on this article Comments (0)

-VERSION 1 PUBLISHED 03 Apr 2024
+VERSION 2 PUBLISHED 03 Apr 2024

 Comment